Kitchen Counter Chronicles

 • Roll each portion into a snake of dough, about 20 inches long.
 If the dough springs back when you roll it out, let it sit for a moment and then try again.

 • Fold the two ends back over the bottom of the "U".
-Done.
 Place the completed pretzels on a parchment paper lined baking sheet.
-Cover with plastic wrap and let rise for another 20 minutes.

 • In the meantime, bring a high sided pot filled with 8 cups of water to a boil.
 Once the water boils, turn it down to a soft boil and add the baking soda. ** Watch out!
-As soon as you add the baking soda to the boiling water, the water will bubble and potentially boil over - I know, this is exactly what happened to us - use a stock pot for the boiling of the pretzels **
+As soon as you add the baking soda to the boiling water, the water will bubble and potentially boil over - I know, this is exactly what happened to us - use a high-sided pot or stock pot for the boiling of the pretzels **

-• Make the egg wash by whisking together the egg and water.
-Brush boiled pretzels with egg wash and sprinkle with bagel salt.
+• Now, it's time to make the egg wash.
+Whisk together the egg and water.
+Brush the lightly boiled pretzels with egg wash and sprinkle with bagel salt.

 • Bake in 450°F oven for 12-15 minutes, until golden brown.